 Internal Family Systems (IFS): This is another evidence-based psychotherapeutic approach.
 The model maintains that we are all made up of sub-personalities or “parts” that sometimes work to our advantage and protect us from unbearable emotions, thoughts and memories, but other times over-function in a way that is not to our advantage.
 The goal of IFS is to help clients is to heal by developing a greater balance and harmony between these protective parts and burdened parts through a growing relationship with our own compassion, curiosity and sense of perspective about our inner experience.

 Somatic Experiencing (SE): A growing number of therapies understand that fundamental change sometimes occurs in a more experiential, non-verbal manner.
 We now have a growing understanding of the way our bodies and not just our minds process and store difficult or overwhelming experiences.
-Working to increase awareness of stuck or habitual ways of responding can free some of these areas of difficulty or rigidity or can bring more stability to someone who often experiences states of overwhelm and chaos.
+Working to increase awareness of stuck or habitual ways of responding can free some of these areas of difficulty or rigidity or can bring more stability to someone who often experiences states of overwhelm and chaos or, conversely, states of dissociation and freeze.

 Mindfulness and Mindfulness Meditation: Over the past twenty years or so, western medicine has increasingly studied and integrated this ancient Buddhist philosophy.
 Mindfulness consists of deepening one’s capacity to be aware of the present moment with an accepting, non-judgmental attitude.
 Numerous studies have shown the benefits of this practice for a range of issues such as stress management or pain management to distress tolerance and attention deficits.